arjunvynipadath/docs/README.txt

             Open Fabrics Enterprise Distribution (OFED)
-                          Version 3.2-rc1
+                          Version 3.5
                              README

-                          June 2012
+                          February 2013

 ==============================================================================
 Table of contents
 ==============================================================================

  1. Overview
- 2. Contents of the OFED Distribution
- 3. Hardware and Software Requirements
- 4. How to Download and Extract the OFED Distribution
+ 2. How to Download and Extract the OFED Distribution
- 5. Installing OFED Software
+ 3. Installing OFED Software
- 6. Building OFED RPMs
+ 4. Building OFED RPMs
- 7. IPoIB Configuration
+ 5. IPoIB Configuration
- 8. Uninstalling OFED
+ 6. Uninstalling OFED
- 9. Upgrading OFED
+ 7. Upgrading OFED
- 10. Configuration
+ 8. Configuration
- 11. Starting and Verifying the IB Fabric
+ 9. Starting and Verifying the IB Fabric
- 12. Related Documentation
+ 10. Related Documentation

 ==============================================================================
 1. Overview
 ==============================================================================

-This is the OpenFabrics Enterprise Distribution (OFED) version 3.2 software package supporting InfiniBand and iWARP fabrics.
+This is the OpenFabrics Enterprise Distribution (OFED) version 3.5 software package supporting InfiniBand and iWARP fabrics.
 It is composed of several software modules intended for use on a computer cluster constructed as an InfiniBand subnet or an iWARP network.